petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-queries-and-filters.md

    ![You can execute the search query from the Gogo shell.](./search-queries-and-filters/images/01.png)

 1. Four results appear, all of them root content.
 Anything nested inside the created folders does not have a `folderId` of `0`, and is not returned.
-However, the folders themselves are returned, because they are contained in the root folder, and given a `folderId` of `0`.
+However, the folders themselves are returned, because they are contained in the root folder and given a `folderId` of `0`.

 !!! tip
     The root folder in the Documents and Media and Web Content applications have a `folderId` of `0`.
-You can check the indexed folder ID of each search result by enabling _Display Results in Document Form_ in the Search Results widget.
+You can check the indexed folder ID of each search result by enabling *Display Results in Document Form* in the Search Results widget.
 See [Inspecting Search Engine Documents](../search-pages-and-widgets/search-results/configuring-the-search-results-widget.md#inspecting-search-engine-documents) for more information.

 ## Understanding the B9F3 Search Queries